Junta (album)

-Junta (/ˈdʒʊntə/ JUUN-tə) is the debut studio album by the American rock band Phish.
-The album was self-released by the band in May 1989 without the support from a record label, and received a wider release when Elektra Records reissued it on compact disc in 1992.
-Junta was preceded by two demo recordings – The White Tape (1986) and The Man Who Stepped Into Yesterday (1987) – which circulated among the band's fanbase but did not receive an official release.
+Junta (/ˈdʒʊntə/ JUUN-tə) is the first studio album by the American rock band Phish.
+It was self-released by the band in May 1989 on cassette without the support from a record label, and later received a wider release when Elektra Records reissued it on compact disc in 1992.
+While Junta was preceded by two demo recordings – The White Tape (1986) and The Man Who Stepped Into Yesterday (1987) – which circulated among the band's fanbase, Junta is the band's first professionally recorded album.
+Much of the album consists of complex, multi-part suites influenced by progressive rock and jazz rock.

 Recording

 The album was independently recorded at Euphoria Sound Studio, now known as Sound & Vision Media, in Revere, MA by engineer Gordon Hookailo.
 Some of the recording was documented on video tape by studio owner Howard Cook.
 The album is named after Ben "Junta" Hunter, the band's first official manager, whose nickname is pronounced with a hard J and a short U.